thisdot/starter.dev/starters/serverless-framework-sqs-dynamodb/README.md

 ### Defining New Tables

 To create a new table, define it via the `serverless.ts` resources section.
 It utilizes the [DynamoDB Cloudformation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-dynamodb-table.html) to define data.
 Table names should be defined per environment through the Serverless `params` config.
-Once your table is defined, use the `yarn db:sync` command to create the table.
+Once your table is defined, use the `npm run db:sync` command to create the table.

 ### Defining New Seeds